The Succulent Plant Page goes to Families of Succulent Plants goes to

 Agave vilmoriniana is native to Northern Mexico, growing between 2000 and 5500 ft, typically growing on the face of cliffs and steep canyons.
 It is not hardy to more than slight freezing temperatures, but a splendid ornamental plant for Mediterranean climates.
 The common name "Amole" indicates its use as a source of the soapy saponin (smilagenin) for washing clothes.
 Photographed at the Boyce Thompson Arboretum, Arizona, May 2006.

-Agave weberi
+go to top Agave weberi

 Agave weberi is apparently only known from cultivated forms in Mexico and SW USA.
 It is sometimes used as a source of fibre or pulque.
 Although a low-desert plant it is frost hardy and can suffer from excessive heat.

-Pests of Agaves:
+Pests & Diseases of Agaves

 Rabbits and other rodents may eat fleshy leaves or into the starchy core of a plant.
-These pests can be exclude by wire mesh fencing, which should be partially buried in the ground to discourage burrowing.
+These pests can be excluded by wire mesh fencing, which should be partially buried in the ground to discourage burrowing.

 The main pest is Agave Snout Weevil Scyphophorus acupunctatus, a glossy black beetle-like insect with a pointed snout, typically seen in late Spring and early Summer.
 The adult insects feed on sap from the leaves and may introduce harmful bacteria.
 However, the real damage is done by their larvae which infest the starchy core and roots of a mature plant leading to wilting leaves and collapse of the plant.
 The female weevil lays eggs on the base of lower leaves of a plant that is ready to bloom.
 The consequences for an Agave monoculture, such as for the production of Tequila, can be devastating.
-It is unlikely that this particular species of weevil will occur outside the native range of Agaves, but other species of weevil can sometimes be seen feeding on leaves.
+It is unlikely that this particular species of weevil will occur outside the native range of Agaves, but other types of bugs can sometimes be seen feeding on leaves (left).
 Although Agave Snout Weevil prefer the broader-leaved Agaves, any genera within the Agavaceae e.g. Beschorneria are at risk.

 Once a plant has collapsed, it is too late for treatment.
-The infected plant should be removed and burned, along with grubs that can be found.
+The infected plant should be removed and burned, along with any grubs that can be found.
 Watering nearby plants with a systemic inecticide may help to control the pest.